vaiish371/tp/docs/DeveloperGuide.md

 Similarly to `loadAnswer()` as shown in the above Sequence Diagram, the `loadScript()` method follows the same logic in retrieving each student's script from their input file, scanning them as Data and allowing us to perform Autograding.

+#### Database Failure:

+The database should not be tampered with by the user.
+If the user opens up Database.txt and edits its contents, the data will likely be corrupted.
+In such case, the program will fail upon starting, prompting the user to delete Database.txt before running the program again.

 ### Data Component
 The figure below shows the classes in ModMan that tracks module information data.